Pius-Emmanuel/100DAYSOFCODE/README.md

-# Day 1 consist of the following
-# Hello World
-# debugging exercise
-# input function exercise
-# variable exercise
-# Day 1 project which is the band generator
+# This is a log for my 100 days of coding in python

+# This is me testing my development branch